programminghistorian/ph-submissions/lessons/exploratory-part-1-sentiment-analysis.md

         print('{0}: {1}, '.format(k, ss[k]), end='')
 ```

 Now we’re ready to execute the code.
 Navigate to the folder containing your Python script in the the command line and type “python sentiment.py” and press enter.
-(If you are unsure how to do this, LINK HERE).
+(If you are unsure how to do this, consider completing the first few lessons in the [Python for Everybody tutorial](https://www.py4e.com/)).

 *Output*
 ```